When to come:

 If you are new to Zen:

 Please send an email to the practice leader listed on the Arrange an Orientation page to find out when the next beginner's group orientation will be taking place on the evening or Saturday morning you'd like to come.
 Orientations are available only by prior arrangement and take place every other week.
-These orientations ofter brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, to Zen liturgy, and to the Boundless Way Zen school.
+These orientations offer brief introductions to zazen (the Zen style of meditation), to postures that will help you sit comfortably and in stillness, to meditation hall etiquette, and to Zen liturgy.
 If any of that is new to you, please consider coming to an orientation!

 Since several people often attend these orientations and there is a good bit of material to be covered in a brief period of time, please make every effort to arrive promptly at the scheduled time, out of courtesy to your fellow attendees.

-If you'd like to get a jumpstart on the orientation and to get a full sense of the Boundless Way approach to Zen, please listen to one or more of these introductory talks given by resident teacher Josh Bartok:
+If you'd like to get a jumpstart on the orientation and to get a fuller sense of the Greater Boston Zen Center approach to Zen, please listen to one or more of these introductory talks given by founding (now former) teacher Josh Bartok:

 You may also want to read this book: